 Some people are afraid to buy an all glass fountain fearing it will be easily broken.
 This is not true of glass fountains made correctly and of the proper glass.
 An all glass absinthe fountain should be made of borosilicate glass.
 Borosilicate Glass is the same glass used to make laboratory glassware.

 Borosilicate glass is the best of both worlds.
-It is very light weight and extremely resistant to thermal variances and bumps and jolts.
-For traveling, I recommend an all glass Absinthe fountain.
+It is very light weight and extremely resistant to thermal variances, bumps and jolts.
+For traveling, an all glass Absinthe fountain is best.
 Picture a little 2 spout that you can wrap in a towel and tuck in a suitcase for your away from home absinthe adventures.
 This style has the ability to alter the drip rate for your absinthe from 1 drop per second to a full stream.
-This is one of the reasons experienced absinthe drinkers prefer this style absinthe fountain.
+This is one of the reasons experienced absinthe drinkers prefer this style fountain.

-At left is a gorgeous Lady With Wings 4 Spout Fountain.
+At left is a gorgeous Bistro Absinthe Fountain.

 There is a new, all glass absinthe fountain that has recently become available.
 It is very inexpensive but not of the best quality.
 They are basically a throw-away version of the all glass absinthe fountain.
 If you are looking for something to use for mixing absinthe on a temporary basis, this would be the way to go.
 However, if you are purchasing any absinthe collectible you want to keep, I suggest spending a few dollars on a piece that not only looks nice but will work dependably for years.